equinor/api-strategy/CONTRIBUTING.md

 - Push your branch to your fork on GitHub
 - Submit a pull request from your fork to the `vNext` branch of the API Strategy repo

-Pull requests should be reviewed and possibly merged as soon as possible, to avoid outdated PRs and potential merge conflicts.
+We encourage that changes are submitted for review as early as possible, both for feedback and for avoiding merge issues.

 [issue-search]: https://github.com/equinor/api-strategy/issues